José Coelho (footballer, born 1990)

-José Manuel Barbosa Alves (born 4 February 1990), known as José Coelho, is a Portuguese professional footballer who plays as an attacking midfielder.
+José Manuel Barbosa Alves (born 4 February 1990), known as José Coelho, is a Portuguese former professional footballer who plays as an attacking midfielder.

 Club career

 Youth

 Born in Paços de Ferreira, Coelho started his football career at hometown club F.C.
 Paços de Ferreira, then continued his formation with a further five years at FC Porto.

 In 2006, he joined Inter Milan's Allievi Nazionali (under-17).
 He scored three league goals that season, ranking in the team behind Mario Balotelli (18 goals), Mattia Destro (nine) and Samuele Beretta (four) and also netting two of the six in the playoffs round as the club finished second in Group 1 (quarter-final), yet failing to qualify to the final.

 In July 2007, Coelho was promoted to the Primavera Team, and played at the Champions Youth Cup in the following month.
 He finished his youth career at S.L.
 Benfica, staying there two years.